Skip to contents

 RcOpt

 potential basic infection rate corrected for removals (numeric).
-Derived from Table 1 of Savary et al. 2012 and Table 1 of Savary et al. 2015.
+Described in Table 1 of Savary et al. 2012.
+This value can be modified to reflect crop cultivar resistance ratings as well, see Kim et al. 2015 for more details.

 p

 duration of latent period (day, integer).
-Described in Table 1 of Savary et al. 2012 and Table 1 of Savary et al. 2015.
+Described in Table 1 of Savary et al. 2012.

 i

 duration of infectious period (day, integer).
-Described in Table 1 of Savary et al. 2012 and Table 1 of Savary et al. 2015.
+Described in Table 1 of Savary et al. 2012.

 Sx

 maximum number of sites (integer).
-Described in Table 1 of Savary et al. 2012 and Table 1 of Savary et al. 2015.
+Described in Table 1 of Savary et al. 2012.

 a